jpmmsilva/modernjs-mfe-poc/DOCUMENTATION.md

 For issues and questions:
 1. Check the Modern.js documentation
-2. Review Garfish troubleshooting guide
+2. Review Module Federation troubleshooting guide
 3. Check browser console for detailed error messages
 4. Verify all applications are running on correct ports